by Heather Nicholson

 3. Fairtrade farmers reduce their use of harmful pesticides

-‘What I recommend is not to use herbicides nor insecticides, nor nematicides because they contaminate our land.
-And producers when they use them they too are contaminated, however they don’t realise this.
+‘What I recommend is not to use herbicides nor insecticides, nor nematicides because they contaminate our land.’ says Hugo Guerrero a coffee farmer from Fairtrade certified co-operative Norandino in Peru.
+‘Producers when they use them they too are contaminated, however they don’t realise this.
 We are poisoning ourselves, we are poisoning our children and we are leaving behind deteriorated land to the future generations.’
-Hugo Guerrero, Coffee Farmer, Fairtrade certified co-operative Norandino, Peru.

 Fairtrade recommends the use of so-called integrated pest management: the selection of appropriate varieties, cultivation methods and organic pest control.
-For example, in some circumstances, water can provide an effective method to remove pests.
+In some circumstances, for example, water can provide an effective method to remove pests.
 Studies show that Fairtrade has reduced the use of chemicals in many production areas.
 Kenyan Fairtrade roses are produced with 70% less insecticides and 75% less fungicides than average Kenyan roses.
 The chemical levels are the same as on Dutch flower farms.
-Kenyan Fairtrade flowers have a lower carbon footprint than their Dutch alternatives, even considering air transport to Europe, because the climate in Africa is ripe for growing flowers, and often in Europe the cost of recreating that environment can come at a heavy carbon footprint.
+Kenyan Fairtrade flowers have a lower carbon footprint than their Dutch alternatives, even considering air transport to Europe, because the climate in Africa is ripe for growing flowers, and often in Europe the cost of recreating that environment can come with a heavy carbon footprint.

 4. Fairtrade farmers protect biodiversity